Alexander Bashlachev: Death

 Shortly before his death, Bashlachev had difficulties with writer's block, rarely writing new songs and tending to avoid performing old ones.
 His last song, entitled "Cherry," was written in August 1987.
 Bashlachev was reported to become more isolated as his depression grew more severe.

 On 17 February 1988, Bashlachev died after falling from the window of the ninth floor of an apartment on Kuznetsov Avenue in Leningrad.
 In addition to signs of a deepening depression, he was reported to be troubled by housing and finance concerns, as well as the impending arrival of his son, Yegor, who was born approximately six months after his death.
 Bashlachev was buried at the Kovalevskoye Cemetery in Leningrad Oblast.

 Bashlachev's son, Yegor, was born to his girlfriend Anastasia Rakhlina in August 1988.
-Bashlachev was predeceased by his first son, Ivan, who died in infancy in 1985 and was the dedication of Bashlachev's song "Vanya."
+Bashlachev was predeceased by his first son, Ivan, who died in infancy in 1985 and was the dedication of Bashlachev's song "Vanyusha."
 Yegor died by suicide in 2021, the same manner of death as his father.
 Anastasia Rakhlina died in June 2018 at the Sklifosovsky Institute for Emergency Medicine after being diagnosed with cancer earlier in the year.

 The Alexander Bashlachev Museum opened in Cherepovets around January 2021, featuring some of Bashlachev's personal effects, including his guitar, items of clothing, and numerous photographs.
 This was in addition to memorial plaques posted in Cherepovets at Bashlachev's childhood home and school.